New Mexico finance officials arrested for faked audit

 SANTA FE, NEW MEXICO (Reuters) - The New Mexico Finance Authority, which issues debt to help local government with public works, suspended two executives on Thursday following the arrest of the agency’s chief operating officer and a former controller, an official said.

-Chief Operating Officer John T. Duff and former Controller Greg Campbell were arrested on Wednesday by State Securities Division officers among charges of submitting a fake audit, misrepresenting financial statements, and covering up $40 million in losses to the state, State Auditor Hector Balderas said.
+Chief Operating Officer John T. Duff and former Controller Greg Campbell were arrested on Wednesday by State Securities Division officers and charged with submitting a fake audit, misrepresenting financial statements, and covering up $40 million in losses to the state, State Auditor Hector Balderas said.

-The New Mexico Finance Authority announced the discovery of the falsified audit in July, after it was notified by the state’s auditor that no audit was filed, Balderas said.
-An investigation by the authority then found the audit to be falsified.
+The New Mexico Finance Authority announced the discovery of the falsified audit in July, after it was notified by the state’s auditor of a discrepancy, Balderas said.

 According to the arrest warrant filed in Santa Fe District Court, the two men face felony charges on eight counts of securities fraud, one count of racketeering and one count of conspiracy to commit racketeering.

-Alongside Duff, who was suspended without pay, Rick May, the finance authority’s chief executive officer, was suspended with pay, pending the outcome of the investigation.
+Duff and Rick May, the finance authority’s chief executive officer, were suspended with pay, pending the outcome of the investigation.
 Brett Woods has been appointed interim director, New Mexico Finance Authority Board Chairwoman Nann Winter said.

 “Time is of the essence, but I don’t want to sacrifice quality findings for time,” she said.